ELECTRICITY IS NOT

 scientists usually speak of "quantities of charge" rather than the

-of electricity" discussed in the traditional definition of the
+of electricity" discussed in the ancient definition of the

-If today's scientists notice their textbooks asserting that
+If today's scientists see their textbooks asserting that

 "electricity is energy", they will not necessarily realize that this is an